srikrishnan-lab/lab-manual/docs/applying/undergrad.md

 3. For pay.

 !!! important "Internships"
     We do not hire uncompensated interns.
-When funds are available, interns may be paid; otherwise, they will be given academic credit.
+When funds are available, undergraduate researchers will be paid; otherwise, they will be given academic credit.

 Specifically advertised positions for pay will be publicized on the research group's ["Join Us"](https://srikrishnan-lab.github.io/join/){:target="_blank"} page.
-However, you may always contact Vivek if you have a specific idea (see [below](#apply)).
+However, you may always contact Vivek if you have a specific idea.

+If you are doing research in the lab group, you will be [expected](/lab-manual/expectations/roles.md/#undergraduate-students) to participate in lab meetings and be available on Slack.

 ## Research for Credit